Battlestar Galactica (miniseries): Part 2

 The Cylons locate the human civilian fleet, and Roslin is forced to make the decision to order all of the ships capable of faster-than-light (FTL) travel to jump immediately to escape.
 Unfortunately this means abandoning many of the survivors who are aboard ships without FTL engines and, as Roslin and the FTL ships jump away, the Cylons launch an attack on the remaining ships.

 At the Ragnar Anchorage space station, Adama is attacked by a supposed arms dealer named Leoben Conoy who claims to be simply bootlegging supplies, but who is clearly being affected by the radiation cloud surrounding Ragnar, which humans are immune to.
 Adama deduces that he is facing a new type of Cylon that looks, sounds, and acts human.

 As the civilian fleet joins the Galactica at Ragnar, President Roslin appoints Dr. Baltar, who has not disclosed his suborning by the Cylons, as one of her scientific advisers to combat the Cylons.
 Number Six reveals herself to Baltar in hallucinatory form while attempting to direct his behavior.
 She suggests that she planted a microchip inside Baltar's brain while he slept, allowing her to transmit her image into his conscious mind.
 Responding to one of her suggestions, he is compelled to identify Aaron Doral, a public relations specialist, as a Cylon agent masquerading as a human.
 Despite his protests and the lack of any evidence to support the accusation, Doral is left at Ragnar when the Galactica departs.

 As the Cylons blockade Ragnar, the Galactica and its fleet of Vipers engage the Cylon fleet in order to allow the civilian fleet to escape by "jumping" to a distant, unexplored area outside of their star system.
 The Galactica and the colonial fleet make good their escape.
-Adama then attempts to lift the morale of the surviving humans by announcing plans to reach a legendary thirteenth colony called "Earth", whose existence and location have been closely guarded military secrets.
-Roslin is skeptical and later confronts Adama and makes him admit that Earth is simply an ancient myth.
+At a funeral, Adama announces his plan to reach a legendary thirteenth colony called "Earth", whose existence and location have been closely guarded military secrets.
+Roslin is skeptical and later confronts Adama who admits that Earth is simply a myth but he used it as a means to give people hope for the future.

 Returning to his quarters, Adama finds an anonymous note has been left for him stating "There are only 12 Cylon models."
-On Ragnar, Doral clearly appears to be suffering from radiation poisoning that has been shown to affect only Cylons.
-His identity as a Cylon is confirmed when a group of Cylons, including the metallic Cylon Centurions and several humanoid Cylons consisting of multiple copies of the Number Six, Doral, and Leoben models, come to retrieve Doral.
-In a twist ending, one of the group appears to be Boomer, indicating that her counterpart on the Galactica is a Cylon as well.
+On Ragnar, Doral is rescued by a group of Cylons consisting of multiple copies of the Number Six, Leoben and Doral models, confirming his identity as a Cylon.
+When the group discuss how to track down the human fleet, a copy of Boomer arrives and reassures them that they will find them.